 Medicinal Value:

-- Used to treat urinary tract issues, such as kidney stones, water retention, excess uric acid in urine, and problems with the bladder (find out more)
+• Used to alleviate urinary tract issues, such as kidney stones, water retention, excess uric acid in urine, and problems with the bladder (find out more)

-- Oil from seeds used to treat diarrhea, gas, and indigestion
+• Oil from seeds used to againstdiarrhea, gas, and indigestion

-- Used to treat heart disease, kidney issues, cancer, and parasites
+• Used to alleviate heart disease, kidney issues, and parasites

 When to Harvest: